appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/amazon-ses.md

 - Amazon SES is configured to send emails.
 If you haven't set up SES yet, make sure you have:
     - Created an identity using an email address or a domain, and the identity status is verified.
 See [Creating and verifying identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html).
     - Created SMTP credentials for your account.
 See [Obtaining Amazon SES SMTP credentials](https://docs.aws.amazon.com/ses/latest/dg/smtp-credentials.html).
+    - Requested for production access to send emails.
+See [Moving out of the Amazon SES sandbox](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) to request production access.

 ## Configure Amazon SES on Appsmith